Shanza16/RL-assignment2/README.md

 ##  Requirements
 Run this notebook on **Google Colab** – no setup needed beyond these packages:

-## These are pre-installed on Google Colab
-numpy
-matplotlib

 ## How to Run
 - open the files in in Google Colab and run one by one.